crypt0rr/kb/content/tools/framework/netexec/nxc-smb/index.md

-[*] spooler                   Detect if print spooler is enabled or not [*] webdav                    Checks whether the WebClient service is running on the target [*] zerologon                 Module to check if the DC is vulnerable to Zerologon aka CVE-2020-1472
+[*] spooler                   Detect if print spooler is enabled or not [*] webdav                    Checks whether the WebClient service is running on the target [*] zerologon                 Module to check if the DC is vulnerable to Zerologon aka CVE-2020-1472 CREDENTIAL_DUMPING

-CREDENTIAL_DUMPING
 [*] aws-credentials           Search for aws credentials files.
 [*] gpp_autologin             Searches the domain controller for registry.xml to find autologon information and returns the username and password.
 [*] gpp_password              Retrieves the plaintext password and other information for accounts pushed through Group Policy Preferences.
 [*] spider_plus               List files recursively and save a JSON share-file metadata to the 'OUTPUT_FOLDER'.
 See module options for finer configuration.
 PRIVILEGE_ESCALATION
 [*] add-computer              Adds or deletes a domain computer [*] backup_operator           Exploit user in backup operator group to dump NTDS @mpgn_x64 [*] change-password           Change or reset user passwords via various protocols [*] coerce_plus               Module to check if the Target is vulnerable to any coerce vulns.
 Set LISTENER IP for coercion.
 [*] dfscoerce                 [REMOVED] Module to check if the DC is vulnerable to DFSCoerce, credit to @filip_dragovic/@Wh04m1001 and @topotam
+[*] drop-library-ms           Creates and uploads an arbitrary .library-ms on writable shares, leveraging CVE-2025-24054 for looting NTLMv2 hash
 [*] drop-sc                   Drop a searchConnector-ms file on each writable share [*] efsr_spray                [REMOVED] Tries to activate the EFSR service by creating a file with the encryption attribute on some available share.
 [*] scuffy                    Creates and dumps an arbitrary .scf file with the icon property containing a UNC path to the declared SMB server against all writeable shares